Service Support Worker

 Also, you should be the following:

-Full driving licence holder and access to own vehicle
+- Full driving licence holder and access to own vehicle are essential for this role

 We offer a wide range of staff benefits, these include: